Roshan-Metrix/Organ_Donation_Management_System/README.md

-# 🫀 OrganEase - Organ Donation Management System
+# 🫀 Organ Donation Management System

 OrganEase is a full-stack web application designed to streamline the communication between hospitals and transplant centers for organ procurement and request management.
 It offers a simple, secure, and responsive interface for managing organ availability and matching critical patient needs.